LuciusColt/CAIN/content/Lore/Case File M-0994.md

 Weapon attacks proved ineffective.
 Nelson attempted to blast PIGPENT through a wall opening.
 Result: **Catastrophic overuse of power** caused the _entire penthouse to explode outward_, sending all combatants into freefall.
-Joselyn used her ability to **slow the fall of the team**, but PIGPENT plummeted uncontrolled and impacted somewhere in the fog below.
+Lilith used her ability to **slow the fall of the team**, but PIGPENT plummeted uncontrolled and impacted somewhere in the fog below.

 Immediately afterward, the palace **reset reality**, returning the team to the elevator.